LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/what-are-classes.rst

 User Defined Classes
 --------------------

+..
+TODO:  Modules referenced here

 Recall that Python gives us plenty of ready-made functions to help us code, like ``print()``, ``max()``, and ``sum()``.
-We can also import more functions from modules.
+We can also import more functions from modules like we did with the :ref:`string module<string-module>`.
 However, these functions cannot do all the jobs we need.
 Our real strength as programmers comes when we define our *own* functions.
 We can think about classes in a similar way.